Code-Institute-Submissions/simon-game-12/README.md

   - added functionality for user to be able to play with all sequences randomized
   - [index.html](/index.html)
     - finished settings modal
+  - removed links from `nav` as they are not need it for this project

+### 1.0

+- **Changelog**
+  - added functionality for user to be able to delete a profile

 [**To top**](#Table-of-Contents)